streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: expiration
-        description: ' the contract expiration date, in the format YYYY'
+        description: the contract expiration date, in the format YYYY
         type: string
       - in: query
         name: identifier
-        description: ' the contract identifier (example: AAPL190118C00195000)'
+        description: 'the contract identifier (example: AAPL190118C00195000)'
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: strike
-        description: ' the contract strike price'
+        description: the contract strike price
         type: string
       - in: query
         name: ticker
-        description: ' the option ticker symbol, corresponding to the underlying security'
+        description: the option ticker symbol, corresponding to the underlying security
         type: string
       - in: query
         name: type
-        description: ' the contract type, either put or call'
+        description: the contract type, either put or call
         type: string
       responses:
         200: